A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Conclusion

 \section{Conclusion}

-We have proposed a new time-domain formulation for electromagnetic scattering by dielectric objects, building upon the TD-PMCHWT equation and the loop-star decomposition via quasi-Helmholtz projectors.
-A multiplicative diagonal preconditioner, based on a modified static EFIO, was introduced to eliminate the dense-mesh breakdown of the TD-PMCHWT equation.
-The large-timestep breakdown and the loss of solution accuracy were simultaneously mitigated through a rescaling procedure, while incorporating temporal integration and differentiation as rescaling factors effectively suppressed the notorious late-time instability.
+We have proposed a new time-domain formulation for electromagnetic scattering by homogeneous dielectric objects, building upon the TD-PMCHWT equation and the loop-star decomposition via quasi-Helmholtz projectors.
+A multiplicative diagonal preconditioner, based on a modified static EFIO, was introduced to eliminate dense-mesh breakdown.
+Ill-conditioning and loss of accuracy in the derived quantities at large timesteps were simultaneously mitigated through a rescaling procedure, while incorporating temporal integration and differentiation as rescaling factors effectively suppressed the notorious late-time instability.
 An appropriate temporal testing scheme was applied, with particular attention to practical implementation.
-Numerical experiments across various scenarios confirmed the accuracy, stability, and robustness of the proposed formulation.
-The robustness against numerical quadrature errors becomes even more critical when employing compression techniques, such as plane-wave time-domain algorithms, as they unavoidably introduce errors that are similar to quadrature errors.
+Numerical experiments across various scenarios confirmed the stability and robustness of the proposed formulation, as well as the improved accuracy in the far-field evaluation in the large-timestep regime.
+The robustness against numerical quadrature errors becomes even more critical when employing compression techniques, such as PWTD algorithms, as they unavoidably introduce errors that are similar to quadrature errors.

-Future research may explore advanced discretization schemes to further enhance performance, such as higher-order spatial and temporal basis functions or time discretizations based on convolution quadrature.
+Future research may explore advanced discretization schemes to further enhance performance, such as higher-order spatial and temporal basis functions or time discretization based on convolution quadrature.

 \ifCLASSOPTIONcaptionsoff

 \fi